BirdOnTheBranch/MyWeb/README.md

 &nbsp;

-To run the application, open a terminal and call `docker-compose run` migrate your data base and using the port `0.0.0.0:8000`
+To run the application, open a terminal and call `docker-compose run` and migrate your data base and using the port `0.0.0.0:8000`

 `$ docker-compose run web`